eclipse-zenoh/zenoh-python/examples/README.md

 ### z_sub

-   Registers a subscriber with a selector.
+   Creates a subscriber with a key expression.
-   The subscriber will be notified of each put made on any path matching the selector, and will print this notification.
+   The subscriber will be notified of each put made on any key expression matching the subscriber's key expression, and will print this notification.

    Typical usage:
    ```bash